idaveit/idave.github.io/_posts/2020-12-28-a-european-solution-for-the-unifi-g4-doorbell.md

 ### You can use any AC adapter, provided that it's more powerful than the requirements of the doorbell

-The [datasheet](http://ui.com/ds/uvc-g4-doorbell-ds){:target="_blank"} says the doorbell needs 16-24VAC, and has 12VA max power consumption.
+The [data sheet](http://ui.com/ds/uvc-g4-doorbell-ds){:target="_blank"} says the doorbell needs 16-24VAC, and has 12VA max power consumption.
 VA stands for volt-amperes, and it is a way to express apparent power in AC circuits.

-Many adapters state their power in Amps, so understand what AC adapter to use, you need to look at the output voltage of the adapter, and divide the Volt-Amp value by the output voltage.
+Many adapters state their power in Amperes, so understand what AC adapter to use, you need to look at the output voltage of the adapter, and divide the Volt-Amp value by the output voltage.
 So, for example, if you have a 16V adapter, you will need

 <script type="text/javascript">
 window.MathJax = {